awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2rw-ssm.md

 The Systems Manager Run Command document accepts three parameters:
 + **Command**—The EC2Rescue for Windows Server action\.
 The current allowed values are:
   + **ResetAccess**—Resets the local Administrator password\.
 The local Administrator password of the current instance will be reset and the randomly generated password will be securely stored in Parameter Store as `/EC2Rescue/Password/<INSTANCE_ID>`\.
 If you select this action and provide no parameters, passwords are encrypted automatically with the default KMS key\.
-Optionally, you can specify a KMS Key ID in Parameters to encrypt the password with your own key\.
+Optionally, you can specify a KMS key ID in Parameters to encrypt the password with your own key\.
   + **CollectLogs**—Runs EC2Rescue for Windows Server with the `/collect:all` action\.
 If you select this action, `Parameters` must include an Amazon S3 bucket name to upload the logs to\.
   + **FixAll**—Runs EC2Rescue for Windows Server with the `/rescue:all` action\.
 If you select this action, `Parameters` must include the block device name to rescue\.
 + **Parameters**—The PowerShell parameters to pass for the specified command\.